kadirdemirkaya/HmsServer/README.md

   - **Explanation**: It is a general library that can work on all SQL-based databases..

-  - **Usage Example**: You can give an assembly reference and then inject the caching services as follows:
+  - **Usage Example**: An assembly reference can be given and the model interface can be assigned for additional marking.:
     ```csharp
     services.EfCoreRepositoryServiceRegistration<IBaseEntity, HsmDbContext>(ServiceLifetime.Scoped, assembly);
     ```